goioc/web/README.md

 ## How this framework is different from others?

-1. First of all, `goioc/web` is working using Dependency Injection and is based on [goioc/di](https://github.com/goioc/di), which is basically the IoC Container.
+1. First of all, `goioc/web` is working using Dependency Injection and is based on [goioc/di](https://github.com/goioc/di), which is the IoC Container.
 2. Secondly - and this is the most exciting part - web-endpoints in `goioc/web` can have (almost) arbitrary signature!
-No more `func(w http.ResponseWriter, r *http.Request)` handlers!
-If your endpoint receives a string and produces a binary stream, just declare it as is:
+No more `func(w http.ResponseWriter, r *http.Request)` handlers, if your endpoint receives a `string` and produces a binary stream, just declare it as is:

 ```go
 ...